 (Use real vanilla extract if you can; imitation vanilla is just that.
 Imitation.
 If you have a Costco warehouse near you [or maybe Sam’s Club?], Costco’s Kirkland brand vanilla is very good and very inexpensive.
 I highly recommend it!)

-I have found that if I don’t whip the whites enough, the almonds moistened with it can’t hold the sugar coating quite as well.
+I have found that if I don’t whip the egg white enough, it’s too thin to hold on to the sugar coating well.
 The egg white foam works as a glue to hold onto the sugar coating.
 Whipping it to a soft foam before adding the nuts, the sugar can stick better to the foamy almonds.
 Pecans aren’t quite as tricky, but almonds are very smooth and need all the help they can get.
 Regardless of when you decide to add vanilla, be aware that this foam doesn’t hold air for long.
 So if you have to take a break, you may need to whip them up again.

-Gently mix the almonds into the egg whites until well coated.
+Gently mix the almonds into the egg white until well coated.

 Pour the brown sugar mixture into the moist almonds, and stir gently again until well coated.